Guidelines for sliders

 - Users will benefit from instant feedback.

-You can layout your slider horizontally or vertically.
+You can orient your slider horizontally or vertically.
 Use these guidelines to determine which layout to use.

 - Use a natural orientation.
 For example, if the slider represents a real-world value that is normally shown vertically (such as temperature), use a vertical orientation.